AqwamCreates/DataPredict/docs/BasicTutorials/RedundantModels.md

 ```

+# Conclusion

+As you can see, all the fancy regression models can be reduced two different parts: linear regression and data transformation.

-You can also replace binary regression with linear regression as well, but to keep the tutorial simple, I chose gamma regression due to only requiring logarithm and exponent values handling.
+This means that you can also replace binary regression with linear regression as well, but to keep the tutorial simple, I chose gamma regression due to only requiring logarithm and exponent values handling.

 That's all I have to show for today.
 As you can see, you all were sold a lie that you need specialized models for handling complex cases.